versusvirus-detect-the-undetected/dtu/README.md

 ### 2.1 diag-data

 Time-series dataset definition for messaging system.
-All personal diag data is optional, UUID for user, agent is mandatory.
+All data is optional, except UUIDs for the user and the agent, is mandatory.
 ```
 "diag-data": {
     "user":"369e1fac-820b-4695-98a4-e22901584e0c"                      // v4 RFC 4122 UUID e.g., see https://https://uuidgen.org/v/4, as string